Logo creation

 The purpose of logo creation

-and all brand identity is the symbol for the brand strategy.
+And all brand identity is the symbol of the brand strategy.
+When done correctly and effectively, a brand logo symbolizes or distills the strategy.

 Dimensions add complexity